 I am a freshman at the Massachusetts Institute of Technology, and plan on majoring in Chemical-Biological Engineering.
 I have been tutoring students in math since freshmen year of high school, and would love to help you improve your skills in math and science!
 My tutoring experience includes all math subjects from pre-algebra to multivariable calculus, as well as the physical and life sciences.
 Rather than using the same tutoring method for everyone, I work to accommodate each student’s learning style and goals.
 I can also teach you strategies on how to deconstruct complex problems into simple parts that are much easier to solve.
 Whether you are looking to explore new concepts and expand your knowledge of math, or simply to pass a course and avoid math in the future, I can help you succeed.

-Massachusetts Institute of Technology - Current Undergrad, Materials/Biological Engineering
+Undergraduate Degree: Massachusetts Institute of Technology - Current Undergrad, Materials/Biological Engineering

 SAT Math: 770